Delivering to

 Compact design Saves space

-Lower water usage Efficient for small loads
+Lower water usage Efficient for smaller loads

 Simple operation Easy for staff to use